ppetrovtv/pine_script_docs/source/language/Execution_model.rst

     plot(b, color=color.black)
     plotshape(c, color=color.red)

-In more detail, calculation of Pine indicator starts from the very first bar (which has a 0 index).
-The built-in variables ``open``, ``high``, ``low``, ``close``, ``volume`` and ``time`` get corresponding values from the bar and the script calculates from the first statement to the last.
-This calculation produces study output values (which are plot, plotshape, drawing objects, strategy orders or other values) for that particular time point, associated with the bar.
+On historical bars, a script executes at the equivalent of the bar's close, when the OHLCV values are all known for that bar, and the built-in variables such as ``open``, ``high``, ``low``, ``close``, ``volume`` and ``time`` are each set to values corresponding to those from that bar.
+The script executes **once per historical bar**.

+Our example script is first executed on the very first bar of the dataset at index 0.
+Each statement is executed using the values for the current bar.
+Accordingly, on the first bar of the dataset, the variable ``src`` is initialized with the ``close`` value for that first bar, and so on for each line.
+Because the script only executes once for each historical bar, the ``close`` value will always remain the same iteration of a script on a historical bar.
+The execution of each line in the script produces calculations which in turn generate the study's output values, which can then be plotted on the chart.
+Our example uses the ``plot`` and ``plotshape`` calls at the end of the script, but many other plotting methods can be used.
+In the case of a strategy, the outcome of the calculations can dictate the orders to be placed.

-Then, in the same manner, the second bar (with 1 index) is processed and so on until all the historical bars are processed.
+After execution and plotting on the first bar, the script is executed on the dataset's second bar which has an index of 1.
+The process then repeats until all historical bars in the dataset are processed.
-Thus, Pine script is executed **once per historical bar**:

 .. image:: images/execution_model_calculation_on_history.png

-Then, indicator switches to a special mode to process realtime updates.

 Calculation based on realtime bars
 ----------------------------------